 Option Description

 Numlock Enable Allows you to enable or disable Numlock function when the system boots.

 Enable Numlock

 This option is enabled by default.

 Fn Lock Options Allows you to change the function key settings.

 Fn Lock Mode

 This option is enabled by default.

 The options are:

 Lock Mode Standard Lock Mode Secondary- This option is enabled by default.

 Keyboard Illumination Allows you to set keyboard illumination settings using hotkeys <fn>+<f5> during normal system operation.</f5></fn>

 The options are:

-· Disabled
+Disabled Dim Dright This action is suchlad by default.

-Dim Bright- This option is enabled by default.
+Bright- This option is enabled by default.

 i NOTE: The keyboard illumination brightness is set at 100%.

 Keyboard Backlight Timeout on AC This feature defines the timeout value for the keyboard backlight when an AC adapter is plugged in the system.

 The options are:

+• 5 seconds

-5 seconds 10 seconds - This option is enabled by default.
+10 seconds - This option is enabled by default.
+15 seconds

-IS seconds 15 seconds

-· 30 seconds
+• 30 seconds

+• 1 minute

-1 minute 5 minutes 15 minutes
+5 minutes 15 minutes

-· Never
+Never

 (i) NOTE: If Never is selected, the backlight stays on always when the system has AC adapter plugged in.

 Keyboard Backlight Timeout on Battery This feature defines the timeout value for the keyboard backlight when the system is running only on battery power.

 The options are:

-· 5 seconds

-• 10 seconds - This option is enabled by default.
+• 5 seconds

-15 seconds 30 seconds

-· 1 minute

-5 minutes

-15 minutes Never

-() NOTE: If Never is selected, the backlight stays on always when the system is running on battery power.
+i